Power Negotiation Principles & Techniques

 Get the Other Side to Commit First

-Power Negotiators realize that you're usually better off if you can get the other side to commit to a position first.
+Power Negotiators realise that you’re usually better off if you can get the other side to commit to a position first.
 There are several obvious reasons to adopt this approach:

 The less you know about the other side or the proposition that you’re negotiating, the principle of not going first becomes even more important.
 If the Beatles’ manager Brian Epstein had comprehended this principle he could have made the Fab Four millions more on their first movie.
 United Artists wanted to cash in on the popularity of the singing group but was reluctant to go out on a limb because United Artists didn’t know how long the Beatles would remain popular.
 They could have been a fleeting success that fizzled out long before their movie landed on the screen.
 So, they planned the film as an inexpensively made exploitation movie and budgeted only $300,000 to make it.
 This was clearly not enough to pay the Beatles a high salary.
 So, United Artists planned to offer the Beatles as much as 25 percent of the profits.
 The Beatles were a such an incredible worldwide sensation in 1963 that the producer was very reluctant to ask them to name their price first, but he had the courage to stay the course.
 He offered Epstein $25,000 up front and asked him what percentage of the profits he thought would be fair deal.